Jielin-Qiu/MMSum_model/README.md

-# MultiSum: A Dataset for Multimodal Summarization and Thumbnail Generation of Videos
+# MMSum: A Dataset for Multimodal Summarization and Thumbnail Generation of Videos

 ## Usage